 Bill Bryson is an unabashed Anglophile who, through a mistake of history, happened to be born and bred in Iowa.
 Righting that error, he spent 20 years in England before deciding to repatriate.
 This was partly to let his wife and children experience life in Bryson’s homeland – and partly because he had read that 3.7 million Americans believed that they had been abducted by aliens at one time or another.
 It was thus clear to him that his people needed him.
 But before leaving his much-loved home in North Yorkshire, Bryson insisted on taking one last trip around Britain.
 His aim was to take stock of modern-day Britain, and to analyze what he loved so much about a country that produced Marmite, zebra crossings, and place names like Farleigh Wallop, Titsey, and Shellow Bowells.

-Bill Bryson’s bestselling books include A Walk in the Woods, Notes from a Small Island, I’m a Stranger Here Myself, In a Sunburned Country, A Short History of Nearly Everything (which earned him the 2004 Aventis Prize), The Life and Times of the Thunderbolt Kid, At Home, and One Summer….
-More about Bill Bryson
+Bill Bryson’s bestselling books include A Walk in the Woods (now a major motion picture starring Robert Redford and Nick Nolte), Notes from a Small Island, I’m a Stranger Here Myself, In a Sunburned Country, A Short History of Nearly Everything (which earned him… More about Bill Bryson